ava-labs/core-vm-modules/packages/types/README.md

 ## Overview

-This package exposes the types for the VM modules.
+This package exposes the types for the VM modules

 ## Installation